Sure of You: Plot

 As Michael reflects on the toll of the AIDS crisis, the deaths of his friends and former lover, and sees the continued deterioration of the once vibrant gay men in his community, he begins to wonder if he has the luxury to be unpolitical.
 A sudden purple growth on his leg underscores that he may not have much time left.
 Mary Ann invites him to a black-tie event to reconcile, where they run into the Rands.
 While alone, Russell makes a pass at Michael, who rebuffs him while calling Russell a coward for hiding his sexuality from the public, contributing to the stunted political progress the gay community is experiencing while trying to draw more attention and resources to the AIDS crisis.
 When Mary Ann learns of their altercation, she scolds Michael, and he angrily breaks from her, feeling that her interest in stardom has replaced her ability to recognize the social justice issues at hand.

 Michael goes in for treatment and finds, to his relief, that the growth on his leg was only a bruise from when he bumped into a picnic table days earlier and is not Kaposi's sarcoma; he has not yet developed AIDS.
 He writes a letter to his mother, finally urging her to accept the life he has built in San Francisco and to respect his wishes for him to be buried in San Francisco should he die before her.
 Anna Madrigal returns from Greece, and the three men have dinner with her.
 Anna consoles Brian and urges him to talk with Mary Ann one last time before she leaves and receive closure for his own well being.
 She also reveals that she has chosen to stay in San Francisco despite her feelings for Stratos.
 As Mary Ann prepares to move, she spends the day with Shawna and gives her a suitcase full of her birth mother's personal effects.
 Mary Ann reflects on her original distaste for Connie, Shawna's birth mother, and now has nostalgia for their "tacky, Midwestern" origins in their hometown of Cleveland.
 Brian returns, the two have a quiet reconciliation, and Brian urges Mary Ann to make peace with Michael before it's too late.

 The novel ends a few months afterward; Brian and Mary Ann have amicably divorced, Mary Ann's transition to New York has been a success, and Brian and Michael continue working at the nursery, with Brian finding that he has new prospects as a once more single, available man.

 Writing

 Though the first five books in the series were originally serialized in the San Francisco Chronicle or the San Francisco Examiner, Sure of You was written solely as a novel.

+Reception

+Publishers Weekly praised the novel, calling it a "smart, wistful conclusion" to Maupin's Tales of the City series, and praising Maupin's humor and characters.